Water Quality

 On June 29, 2021, the Jackson Hole Airport Board voted to offer whole-house filtration systems for installation on domestic water wells which, based on available testing data from domestic water wells, were estimated to test at or above a 10 ppt threshold for combined PFOA and PFOS.
 An “allowance for variability” concept was authorized for use in developing the Eligibility Boundry (“EB”) to account for possible seasonal testing, and other factors contributing to variability over time.
 Based on the EPA’s update to drinking water health advisories in June of 2022, the Jackson Hole Airport Board expanded the Eligibility Boundary area for whole-house filtration system installations. from the previously Board-announced 10 ppt level to any detection of PFOS and PFOA within the EB.

 In April 2024, the EB map was revised again to use the 4ppt Drinking water MCL as the boundary.

-The Parcels included in t
+The parcels included in the revised EB map are eligible for Airport-provided filtration systems.
 Residents whose parcels fall within the EB will be eligible to receive, at no cost to them, a whole-house domestic water filtration system that is certified to remove PFOS and PFOA.
 If any portion of a parcel is located within the EB, any domestic water well on the parcel will be eligible for a filter.
 Water filters will be provided for domestic water wells only.
 It is the property owner’s responsibility to request installation of a filter system.
 If a single residence requires more than one filter due to its size, additional system(s) will be provided and installed.
 The Board also determined to provide, at its expense, the main replacement filters for the systems for the foreseeable future for each system installed.

 If a new residence is constructed on an eligible parcel, it may be eligible to receive a filter system.
 The owners of new residences must submit a copy of their Teton County building permit and coordinate the timing of installation with their construction.